jeffnyman/zil-retro/LEARN_ZIL.md

 To get started, just run `zilf` (or `zilf.exe`) to get into the REPL.

+## ZIL Instructions

+ZIL instructions, also called operation codes (or just opcodes), are the way that you can communicate with the interpreter.

 ## Basic Operation

 At the REPL prompt, which is just a greater than sign, enter this: